Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 When the DEK is generated, KMS provides two version.

-- Plaintext Version - This can be used immedietly
+- Plaintext Version - This can be used immediately
 - Ciphertext Version - Encrypted version of the DEK.
 This is encrypted by the customer master key that generated it.